 Ghost has a CMS built into it and is very much optimized for Search Engines.
 It has all the proper fields for managing an optimal display on social media like Facebook and Twitter.

 I started with the hosted trial service and that was a great way to get to learn how it works.
 For the purpose I use Ghost for, I found it too expensive, and so I went for hosting it myself.

 I explored Digital Ocean for this purpose.
 That service was new for me, but once I was familiar with the concept, it took me less time than expected.
 I created a so-called Droplet (virtual server with networking) and then installed and configured Ghost.
 I was impatient and did not wait for the domain to point to the proper address, and that caused a bit of extra work.
 But once that was corrected, I was able to request SSL and set up the working site.

 Moving over the content from the trial version was a bit of a puzzle.
 The texts can be migrated easily, the assets like images are much harder to do.
 So once you have invested time and effort in the hosted version it will not be easy to move everything over, so you need to make the decision on hosting as early as possible.

 On Digital Ocean you basically get two months for free and then there is a variable pricing model.
 At the time of writing I am not sure how much the hosting will cost but will add it once I see the costs.

-To produce articles I use Ulysses for writing in Markdown.
-The pages are rendered by a Github hosted template designed and coded by Eduardo Gómez.
+To produce articles, I use Ulysses for writing in Markdown.
+The pages are rendered by a GitHub hosted template designed and coded by Eduardo Gómez.
 The template is called Liebling.
 Both the workflow and the code quality of the pages are amazing.
-They allow for a separate article.